Lab K203 - Advanced Pod Scheduling

 Lets taint a node.

-kubectl taint node node2 dedicated=worker:NoExecute
+kubectl taint node kind-worker2 dedicated=worker:NoExecute

-kubectl describe node node2
+kubectl describe node kind-worker2

 after tainting the node